 The basics: With over 100,000 pounds of gourds, Elves Farm makes a perfect pumpkin stop.
 Not only do they carry speciality pumpkins—like big Macs and fairytale pumpkins—they also have a wide range of activities for the whole family.
 We’re talking hayrides, farm zoo, sack races.
 Their dress-your-own-scarecrow station makes for a great photo opportunity.
 Plan to come back for the Christmas trees, beginning Friday, Nov.
 26.

 Cost: $10 per person for a Pumpkin Tour (includes all activities plus one pumpkin from patch); $5 per person for the Ride Along Tour (pumpkin not included).
 If you only enter the farmers market, there is no entry fee and pumpkins will be available for purchase.

 Safety: Masks are required when making purchases and whenever you are not able to maintain social distancing.
 Keep six feet between you and those outside of your household.
 They also recommend sending one family member to the cashier to make purchases and browsing the Pumpkin Patch Menu beforehand to make your trip quicker.

 Blase Family Farm Pumpkin Patch

-Safety: Admittance into the farm is only by reservation this year to allow for social distancing.
-Visiting times are not limited due to staggered entrance times.
-Masks are requested.
-Bonus, you can see on their website how many people have signed up to attend each day.
+Safety: Timed reservations required to allow for less crowding.
+(You can see on their website how many people have signed up to attend each day.)

-When: Oct.3–Nov.
-15; Saturday and Sunday 10am–5pm and weekdays by reservation only
+When: Weekends in Oct.
+2021; Saturday and Sunday 10am–5pm and weekdays by reservation only

 Cost: $10 per person, $7 for seniors; kids 2 and under are free